mohamednaser/New-York-Times-Article-Clone/README.md

 ## Setup

-How to setup a repo of this page on your local machine:

 Open your git bash and cd to the location you'd like to put your files the run the command below.

 ```console